Construction Contracts for Your Refurbishment Project

 - If design quality is critical, and you're prepared for a longer program with potentially higher costs, traditional procurement gives you the greatest design control.

-- If time and budget certainty matter most, a D&C contract can deliver faster outcomes and clearer pricing—but you’ll need to accept some compromises.
+- If time and budget certainty matter most, a D&C contract can deliver faster outcomes and clearer pricing, but you'll need to accept some compromises.

 - For complex refurbishments with unknown conditions, hybrid contracts or negotiated arrangements may provide the flexibility needed to manage risk.

-The key is making this decision early—before you start design development or tendering.
+The key is making this decision early, before you start design development or tendering.
 Get it wrong, and you can set yourself up for disputes, delays, and spiraling costs.

 This is where a client-side project manager earns their keep.
 Acting independently of the builder, our role is to: